-- asphalt cement, which supplies U.S. customers with 4.8 million tons on an annual basis and of which, in 2006, 4.2 million tons was paving asphalt and 0.6 million tons was roofing flux, a specialty asphalt grade utilized in the manufacture of construction roofing materials; - polymer modified asphalt, which is produced at the Paulsboro, New Jersey refinery and at the Savannah, Georgia refinery, is sold out of 8 terminals and is predominantly used for high performance pavements at major international airports on the East Coast as well as NASCAR tracks and the New York City Port Authority; and - light products, including naphtha, vacuum gas oil and marine diesel oil, which are marketed as feedstock to complex refineries in the East Coast and Gulf Coast regions and represent approximately 33% of the East Coast Asphalt Operation's refinery production.
+- asphalt cement, which supplies U.S. customers with 4.8 million tons on an annual basis and of which, in 2006, 4.2 million tons was paving asphalt and 0.6 million tons was roofing flux, a specialty asphalt grade utilized in the manufacture of construction roofing materials: - polymer modified asphalt produced at both refineries, which is sold out of eight terminals and is predominantly used for high performance pavements at major international airports on the East Coast as well as NASCAR tracks and the New York City Port Authority; and - light products, including naphtha, vacuum gas oil and marine diesel oil, which are marketed as feedstock to complex refineries in the East Coast and Gulf Coast regions and represent approximately 33% of the East Coast Asphalt Operation's refinery production.

 In 2006, the East Coast Asphalt Operations served over 295 customers in the road construction and building materials industries, with no single customer representing more than 8% of total volume sales.
-We believe that implementation of the acquisition of the East Coast Asphalt Operations will be largely facilitated by a skilled asphalt team who has extensive asphalt marketing experience.
+We believe that integration of the acquisition of the East Coast Asphalt Operations will be largely facilitated by a skilled asphalt team that has extensive asphalt refining and marketing experience.